 You must create systems accounts for transfer users before they can be configured on your Aspera server.
 After these system accounts have been created and initialized on your local host, follow the steps below to configure their transfer accounts.

 In Server Configuration, select the Users tab and click the button.

-Set up a docroot with a substitutional string as follows: in the Server Configuration dialog, select the Global tab and the Docroot tab, and enter the docroot into the Absolute Path field.
+To set up a docroot with a substitutional string, in the Server Configuration dialog, select the Global tab and the Docroot tab, and enter the docroot into the Absolute Path field.
 This value will be duplicated in all user settings.